-Although Rathgar Junior School is a non-denominational school, it was founded, and is still informed, by the ethos of the Religious Society of Friends, known as Quakers.
+Rathgar Junior School is a primary school which was founded on the ethos and values of the Religious Society of Friends, known as Quakers.

 The following useful information gives an outline of the beliefs of Quakers: